sul-dlss/dor-services-app/README.md

 /opt/app/deploy/dor-services-app/cache
 ```

 Test with `bin/validate-cocina-roundtrip`, comparing results from master against your branch.
-The sample size to you is up to you; biggers samples are recommended for more complex changes.
+The sample size to you is up to you; bigger samples are recommended for more complex changes.

 ```
 $ git checkout master